hanchennz/gatsby-starter-netlify-cms-hack26-data/pages/biz-marketing-page/cafes.md

 top_banner:
   bannerDescription: >-
     Millions of people turn to Yelp every day to make spending decisions.
     Millions of people turn to Yelp every day to make spending decisions.
+His is new stuff!
   bannerLogo: /img/hckt-illust-02-2x.png
   bannerTitle: 'Connect with your community, and grow your business'
 read_more: How Yelp connects people with great local businesses